 If functional split of TDF into TDF-C and TDF-U is supported, the overall functionality and the reports' accuracy of online and offline charging reporting and of usage monitoring reporting as defined by TS 23.203 [3] and by charging related specifications shall be preserved.

+The functional split of SGW, PGW, TDF into SGW-C and SGW-U, PGW-C and PGW-U, TDF-C and TDF-U respectively should not impact each other in terms that the overall functionality and the reports' accuracy of online and offline charging reporting and of usage monitoring reporting as defined by TS 23.203 [3] and by charging related specifications shall be preserved in each of them independently of the implementation of the other two.

 The following principles shall apply in case of a functional split:

 - The Gx, Sd, Gy, Gyn, Gz, Gzn interfaces as well as the interface between SGW and OFCS shall be terminated in the CP function (SGW-C/PGW-C/TDF-C).
 This implies that the CP function shall support generation of CDRs and online charging reports towards OCS/OFCS and usage monitoring reports towards PCRF, based on information received at the corresponding CP function as well as gathered user-plane related information received from the UP function as further described below.